asimpson/nodejs-web-scraper-cookbook/README.md

 ## JS-only content

 Scraping is all easy and painless with sites that work without JS (like the scenario above :point_up:).
 This is not the case for sites behind Javascript authentication or sites that are Javascript applications.
-Thankfully we have [phatomJS][phantom].
-Phantom let's you run an actual WebKit browser and navigate the DOM tree as if you were actually interacting with it in a browser, Javascript and all.
-I've used phantom by itself and I've also paired it with [CasperJS][casper] or [Capybara][capy] (Ruby, I know, but it's worth a mention if that's how you roll).
-One approach I've used with success is to limit the amount of work I do inside phantom.
-I'll navigate to the page where my info is and then dump the entire page's worth of HTML to a file and pass it all off to [cheerio][cheerio] which handles traversing and parsing that markup _much_ better than phantom.
+Thankfully we have [headless Chrome][headless].
+Headless Chrome let's you run an instance of Chrome (headlessly).
+One approach I've used with success is to limit the amount of work I do inside headless.
+I'll navigate to the page where my info is and then dump the entire page's worth of HTML to a file and pass it all off to [cheerio][cheerio] which handles traversing and parsing that markup _much_ better than headless Chrome.
+I've also used it to pull the relevant authentication information I need to then make API requests via normal `axios` or `curl` commands.

 ## ❤ Wordpress

 Wordpress runs half the web (or that's how it seems).
 This is great news for scrapers since most WP installs [have several RSS feeds][wp] to pull data from.
 So if you come across a site and you figure out it's a Wordpress install, check if any of the [various built-in feeds][wp] work.

 For parsing a RSS feed, [saxjs][sax] is the best module to use.